thadrien/Zview.github.io/_posts/2021-07-07-on-rfid-antennas.md

 ## Why RFID is not a good term ?

 "Radio frequency identification".
 Radio frequency is a loose term designated almost any alternating thing starting from 100 kHz (old amplitude modulated broadcast radios).
 Identification is a precise term but applies to lots of situations.
-For instance, have identifiers for various reasons blueetooth devices, airplanes transponders and so on.
+For instance, have identifiers for various reasons Bluetooth devices, airplanes transponders and so on.

-If RFID is a term appliable for lots of things, its almost a term for nothing.
+If RFID is a term applicable for lots of things, its almost a term for nothing.

 ## What are NFC "antennas" ?